plone/training/docs/voltoaddons/01-addon-basics.md

 a bunch of JS files which, when loaded, finally bring Volto to run as a Single Page Application (SPA) in the browser.

-Another basic fact, Volto is a React app which is transpiled from JSX and ECMAScript 6 using Babel, then bundled, chunked and minified by Webpack.
+Another basic fact, Volto is a React app that is transpiled from JSX and ECMAScript 6 using Babel, then bundled, chunked, and minified by Webpack.

-For this basic infrastructure setup Volto relies on the Razzle library, which provides an extensible Webpack SSR-enabled setup with convenient split of server/client entry points and dual server/client Hot-Module-Reload (HMR).
+For this basic infrastructure setup Volto relies on the Razzle library, which provides an extensible Webpack SSR-enabled setup with a convenient split of server/client entry points and dual server/client Hot-Module-Reload (HMR).

-The first Webpack entry point will be used as the Volto *server* and uses ExpressJs for that.
-It runs the Volto React code and components then sends them to the browser as a normal HTML page.
-It also proxies some of the Plone resources, such as files and images.
-Once the HTML page is loaded by browser, all communication is done as JSON api messages.
+The first Webpack entry point will be used as the Volto *server* and uses Express web framework for that.
+It runs the Volto React code and components then send them to the browser as a normal HTML page.
+It also proxies some Plone resources, such as files and images.
+Once the HTML page is loaded by the browser, all communication is done as JSON API messages.

-To generate the second entry point, the *client*-only bundle, Webpack will need to know how to find, load and potentially mutate (compress, transpile, minify, etc) the files that represent the code and resources of Volto, the Volto project and Volto add-ons.
-The base is provided by Razzle, with instructions for Webpack to transpile .js and .jsx files with Babel, load .less files, css, images and svgs.
-For any other file type (for example .scss, .ts, etc) you'll have to enhance the Razzle configuration with the appropriate Webpack loader.
+To generate the second entry point, the *client*-only bundle, Webpack will need to know how to find, load, and potentially mutate (compress, transpile, minify, etc.) the files that represent the code and resources of Volto, the Volto project, and Volto add-ons.
+The base is provided by Razzle, with instructions for Webpack to transpile .js and .jsx files with Babel, load .less files, css, images, and svg files.
+For any other file type (for example, .scss, .ts, etc.) you'll have to enhance the Razzle configuration with the appropriate Webpack loader.

 Check if there's already a Razzle plugin, for example `.scss` support can be simply added by adding `scss` to the razzle.config.js `plugins` list.

-To summarize: Volto runs as a Single Page Application packaged by Webpack, which uses loaders such as Babel (for ES6 js/jsx files) or [less-loader] for `.less` files.
+To summarize: Volto runs as a Single Page Application packaged by Webpack, which uses loaders such as Babel (for ES6 js/jsx files) or a [less-loader] for `.less` files.

 ## Bootstrap a new Volto project